 The Statement of Needs provides an annual snapshot of the City's aggregate siting needs and contains updates on the needs identified in previous years.
 The proposed facilities included in this report are considered in light of the City's overall budget, urgency of need, and underlying real estate dynamics.
-Last year's report illustrated the impacts of the COVID-19 pandemic in-part by the below-average number of new proposals and projects implemented.
-As the City works toward a just economic recovery, this year's Statement of Needs shows a 6% increase in the number of new proposal requests and a doubling of implemented projects.

-The Report is useful for making smarter and cost-effective decisions about real estate for the City.
+Recently, reports have helped to illustrate the lasting impacts of the COVID-19 pandemic with the number of SON proposals dropping below historical averages, however, this year indicates a robust facility need amongst a wide array of agencies.
+As the City works towards pre-pandemic normal, this year's Statement of Needs shows a 31% increase from last year.
+The Report is useful for making informed and cost-effective decisions around real estate for City facilities.
 By collecting and analyzing citywide demand for physical space, the City is better prepared to make strategic real estate decisions that can take advantage of the City's scale to both improve the delivery of City services for all New Yorkers and reduce costs to taxpayers.